App version: 0.1.0

 When people are looking for a new vehicle, they often weigh the pros and cons of an auto loan vs a leaseHere’s one key benefit of a leased car: You’ll usually have a lower monthly payment because you aren’t paying for the full value of the vehicle.
 In a sense, leasing a vehicle is like renting it, usually for a period of two to four years.If you’re looking at leasing for the first time, you’ll quickly see how this process comes with its own procedures and lingo.
 And one of its unique terms is a “car lease acquisition fee.”
 This is also known as a car acquisition fee or an assignment, administrative, or origination fee.
 This article will provide you with helpful information about leasing a vehicle, including how you may be able to negotiate the amount of the car lease acquisition fee.
 Recommended: Car Loan Terms Explained

 A car acquisition fee is a fee that’s charged by the organization leasing the vehicle to cover the administrative costs of setting up the lease.
-These costs can include, for example, the pulling and reviewing of credit reports, the verification of car insurance, the creation and signing of paperwork, and so forth.
-It's important to remember that, whatever you call it, this fee covers only the administrative/document costs associated with setting up the lease, not all costs.
+These costs can include the pulling and reviewing of credit reports, the verification of car insurance, the creation and signing of paperwork, and so forth.
+It's important to remember that this fee covers only the administrative/document costs associated with setting up the lease, not all costs.
 There may also be a disposition fee that covers the dealer’s costs at the end of the lease period, for example.
 You may be wondering whether all leasing companies charge this fee.
 Car dealerships do have a significant amount of leeway when crafting their leases, so it’s possible that you could find one without this charge.
 That said, car lease acquisition fees are widely used in the industry, so it may be challenging to get a dealer to eliminate it unless you’re willing to give up something else in return.

-Car acquisition fees are typically a few hundred dollars but can range as high as $1,000 or so.
-Automotive resource Edmunds.com, for example, shares that the fee typically ranges between $395 and $895, depending upon the leasing company and the vehicle chosen.
+Car acquisition fees are typically a few hundred dollars but can be more than $1,000.
+Automotive resource Edmunds.com, for example, shares that the fee typically ranges between $595 and $1,095, depending upon the leasing company and the vehicle chosen.
 Overall, a more expensive vehicle tends to come with a higher fee.
 A luxury vehicle typically has a bigger one than a more utilitarian vehicle, for instance.
 These fees can be paid upfront or a portion of the overall fee can be added to each monthly lease payment (more about that choice later).

 As you read through your lease paperwork, keep an eye out for mentions of this fee and its amount, including in any fine print.
 If you don’t see anything or you want clarification, simply ask the dealer or lender you’re working with about the presence and specifics of this fee.
 Lenders are legally required to disclose fees.